-NB: With each candidate given only a limited time span to complete each allocated exercise, it is important that:
+It is important to note that, with each candidate given only a limited time span to complete each allocated exercise, it is important to adhere strictly to the following guidelines:

-- Addresses to the Court or to the jury be structured and succinct, getting to the heart of the matter without delay; - Remember, in addressing the jury it is not counsel's role to instruct them on the law, that is the function of the judge.
+- Addresses to the court or to the jury must be structured and succinct, getting to the heart of the matter without delay. - It is to be assumed that the court or jury have a very good understanding of the background facts and accordingly, while arguments must of course be put into factual context, there is no need for long, time-consuming recitations of the background facts. - Remember, in addressing the jury it is not the role of a solicitor-advocate to instruct them on the law, that is the function of the judge.